ntonjeta/GoldenMasterExample/README.md

 ## Article

-Can found short explaination of example [here](https://www.blexin.com/en-US/Article/Blog/Golden-Master-Pattern-dont-fear-the-legacy-code-84)
+A short explaination of example can be found [here](https://www.blexin.com/en-US/Article/Blog/Golden-Master-Pattern-dont-fear-the-legacy-code-84)

 ## How use Golden Master Pattern for refactor Tic Tac Toe Game.